 Creating this Buffalo Check pattern is easier than you might think!
-Grab three colors, your H hook and you’ll have this cowl whipped up in no time.
+Grab three colors, your H hook and you’ll have this Buffalo Check Cowl Crochet Pattern whipped up in no time.

 True story: I fully intended to make this big, buffalo check blanket scarf, but I ran out of yarn.
 I was planning on going to get more, but then I thought about how I could make the current size work… and ta-da!
 The buttoned cowl was born!
 I like this better because it’s not as heavy and bulky as a full blanket scarf would have been, but it still gives that cute bulky look.

 Loops & Threads Impeccable in Cherry, Burgundy, and Black (1 skein each)

 3 large buttons

 Pattern notes & stitches to know